alicheema/CodeIgniter-logger-library/README.md

 $config['session_user_id'] = 'userID'; // You can tell the library to take the user id from a session variable
 $config['table_name'] = ''; // If you prefer to name the table other than "transaction_logs" you can set it here...

+If you don't want to use hooks and want to call library in each or required controller and functions you are free to do so in that case don't enable hooks and you can call library in a function like

+//Load Library
+$this->load->library('logger');

+//Call function to save logs
+$transaction_details = array(
+        'transaction_data' => 'You transaction data in json format', 'user_details' => your user detail in json format, 'custom_message' => 'your custom message',
+    );
+$this->logger->log_transaction($transaction_details);

 ## Versioning